indiesoftby/defold-liveupdate-reszip/README.md

 Defold has the [Live Update](https://defold.com/manuals/live-update/) feature that we can use to implement these ideas, and the project aims to demonstrate the usage of it.
 The project contains:

-1. The `liveupdate_reszip.reszip` Lua module that loads and extracts the missing resources.
+1. The Lua `liveupdate_reszip.reszip` module that downloads (with progress!) and extracts the missing resources.
-2. [The magic JS code](liveupdate_reszip/manifests/web/engine_template.html) that removes temporary Live Update files from IndexedDB before the start of your game.
+2. [The magic JS code](liveupdate_reszip/manifests/web/engine_template.html) that removes Live Update cache from IndexedDB before the start of your game.
+This step is based on our experience of Live Update usage in Defold.
+Defold often fails to use the mix of resources from different versions of the game and the best solution is to clear its cache on every launch.
-3. Travis CI script `.travis.yml` shows you how to automatically build your game and prepare the `resources.zip` file.
+3. The Bash script (`example_build_script.sh`) shows you how to automatically build your game for the web and move the `resources.zip` file to your build result folder.

 Check out the online demos:
 1. [**Demo 1**](https://indiesoftby.github.io/defold-liveupdate-reszip/latest/index.html) - this project. **Tap anywhere to load level 2.**